Pylons/pyramid/docs/narr/views.rst

-  The view machinery defaults to using the ``__call__`` method of the view callable (or the function itself, if the view callable is a funcion) to obtain a response dictionary.
+  The view machinery defaults to using the ``__call__`` method of the view callable (or the function itself, if the view callable is a function) to obtain a response dictionary.
 The ``attr`` value allows you to vary the method attribute used to obtain the response.
   For example, if your view was a class, and the class has a method named ``index`` and you wanted to use this method instead of the class' ``__call__`` method to return the response, you'd say ``attr="index"`` in the view configuration for the view.
 This is most useful when the view definition is a class.